gjportella/asap/statistical-analysis/README.md

 ## Launch

-To launch the statistical analysis, please follow the steps below:
+To launch the statistical analysis, please follow the steps below (under Linux):

 1. Install Java 8 and Maven 3 in your development environment.
 2. Download this project repository or clone it using a Git client.
-If you choose to use a Git client under Linux, please run the following command:
+If you choose to use a Git client, please run the following command:

 ```aidl
 git clone https://github.com/gjportella/asap/statistical-analysis